Chris7462/FunctionalClustering/README.md

 Folder Contents:

 originalData (We currently do not have permission to share these data.
 Please contact us for details):
-This folder contains text files with the WOMAC pain scores (pain.txt) and joint space width measurements (cartilage.txt) for all the subjects that were part of the incidence subcohort in the Osteoarthritis Initiative Study.
+This folder should contain text files with the WOMAC pain scores (pain.txt) and joint space width measurements (cartilage.txt) for all the subjects that were part of the incidence subcohort in the Osteoarthritis Initiative Study.
 In each of these files, columns 1-8 contain data for the right knee and columns 9-16 contain data for the left knee, for years 0 - 7.
 NaNs represent missing data.

 AllPatientCharCleaned.txt contains all the data collected at the baseline visit (including medical history, clinical evaluations, nutritional information, etc.).
-Variables.pdf is the accompanying data dictionary provided by the OAI.
+Variables.pdf is the accompanying data dictionary.

 patientIDs.txt contains the subject IDs for all the other files (order aligned).

 code:
-This folder contains code and data for (1) functional clustering of OA progression and (2) cluster prediction.
+This folder contains the source code for (1) functional clustering of OA progression and (2) cluster prediction.

 (1) The main files for functional clustering analysis are: functionalClusteringCartilageOnly.R